mtlynch/mtlynch.io/content/posts/logpaste/index.md

 }
 ```

-This allows LogPaste to accept HTTP requests from command-line utilities like this:
+This allows LogPaste to accept HTTP requests from the command line like this:

 ```bash
 $ curl -X PUT -d "Hello, world!" http://localhost:3001